Happy Veteran’s Day

 Arnold Palmer – United States Coast Guard

-Arnold Palmer was born in Youngstown, Pennsylvania, Arnold Palmer started playing golf at the age of 3.
+Arnold Palmer was born in Latrobe, Pennsylvania, Arnold Palmer started playing golf at the age of 3.
 In 1947 he entered Wake Forest University.
 He enlisted in the Coast Guard in 1950 as a Yeoman and continued to serve until 1953.
 Though a Yeoman, Palmer participated in many matches as the Coast Guard allowed him to continue to play golf.

 Bobby Jones, Captain- Army Air Force